Mead Metals

 How many types of metal are there?

-According to the Royal Society of Chemistry, there are 94 metals on the periodic table, and each can then be classified in different ways.
+According to the Royal Society of Chemistry, there are 94 metals on the periodic table, and each can be classified differently.
 However, the most common classification is by iron content.

 When we look at iron content, we can divide metals into three categories: